William Hechler: Missionary and pedagogic work

 At the end of the war, Hechler accepted a missionary post in Lagos, Nigeria.
 After contracting malaria, Hechler returned to Germany, where his father did missionary work with Jews in Karlsruhe.
 Hechler was sufficiently recovered by 1873 that he became the household tutor to the children of Frederick I, Grand Duke of Baden.
 Through Friedrich's son Ludwig, Hechler developed a relationship with the Grand Duke's nephew, the young Hohenzollern prince, and later German Kaiser Wilhelm II.
 While at the Grand Duke's court, Hechler expounded on his Restorationist views.
-Though more pragmatic, Hechler's Restorationist theology resonated with the Grand Duke.
+Hechler's Restorationist theology resonated with the Grand Duke.
 Prince Ludwig of Baden died prematurely in 1876.
 Hechler left the Grand Duke's court to accept a position in the Irish County of Cork.
 There he married Henrietta Huggins (d-1922).
-They were had four children, Hannah (d-1877), Amy Victoria (1878–1961), Ludwig Ernest (1880–1972) and Miriam Ada (1882–1938).
-Hechler's position in Cork was not successful.
-He returned to London in 1879 as an official minister of the Church of England.
+They had four children, Hannah (d-1877), Amy Victoria (1878–1961), Ludwig Ernest (1880–1972) and Miriam Ada (1882–1938).
+Hechler's position in Cork was not successful and he moved to London in 1879 as an official minister of the Church of England.

 Hechler attempted to secure an appointment as the Anglican Bishop in Jerusalem at the Christ Church there.
 It was a position he desired all his life.
 Hechler wrote what is still considered one of the finest histories of the Protestant Church in Palestine to help obtain the position, "The Jerusalem Bishopric", 1885.
 Deteriorating relations between Prussia and the United Kingdom blocked his appointment.
 This disappointment, and corresponding spousal strains, led to his marriage failing the same year.
 However, he did secure an appointment as the Chaplain of the British Embassy in Vienna.
 Hechler remained Chaplain from 1885 to 1910.